prebid/prebid.github.io/dev-docs/analytics/hadron.md

 #### Use

-The Hadron Analytics Adapter can be used by Audigent's clients.
-You can get more info [https://audigent.com/hadron-id](here).
+The Audigent analytics adapter can be used by all clients after approval.
+For more information, please visit <a href="https://audigent.com">https://audigent.com</a> or contact our Prebid integration team at prebid@audigent.com.

-The ID5 privacy policy is at [https://audigent.com/privacypolicy/](https://audigent.com/privacypolicy/).
+The Audigent privacy policy is at [https://audigent.com/privacypolicy/](https://audigent.com/privacypolicy/).

 #### Analytics Options